Freedom Festival, Hull: 2015

 The 2015 Freedom Festival took place between Friday 4 September and Sunday 6 September.
 The theme for the festival was 'Broadcast' with the opening night featuring 'Voices of Freedom', a choral performance over the River Hull.

 An estimated 114,200 people attended the festival.

 2016

 The 2016 Freedom Festival took place between Friday 2 September and Sunday 4 September.

 2017

 The 2017 Freedom Festival took place between Friday 1 September and Sunday 3 September and was part of the Hull UK City of Culture 2017 offering.
 Former United Nations Secretary-General Kofi Annan was awarded the Wilberforce Medallion at the festival.

 2018

 The 2018 Freedom Festival took place between Friday 31 August and Sunday 2 September with around 130,000 people attending.

 2019

 The 2019 Freedom Festival was extended to a 5-day event and took place between 28 August and 1 September.

 2020

 The 2020 Freedom Festival planned to take place between Friday 2 September and Sunday 4 September, was cancelled because of the COVID-19 pandemic in May 2020.
-Instead a Freedom At Home online event replaced the outdoor event.
+Instead a Freedom at Home online event replaced the outdoor event.

+2021

+The 2021 festival was held from 20 August until 5 September 2021.